benoleary/Vevacious/README.txt

 CHANGELOG:
+ * 30th November 2015: version 1.2.00
+ - Adapted to use IMinuit as an alternative to PyMinuit.
+Slight change then in bounding hypersurface for MINUIT: it is now "softly" bounded into a hypersphere (not be putting limits on MINUIT directly, but by changing the potential outside the hypersurface to just roll directly back towards the field origin until it hits the hypersurface again) rather than restricting MINUIT to a hypercube of the same length in each field.

  * 21st June 2015: version 1.1.03
  - Fixed bug when PyMinuit throws an exception, that the starting point is taken as a panic vacuum candidate without accounting for the shift by the